Cincinnati Bengals Team | Bengals.com

 Desai came to Cincinnati from the L.A.
 Rams, where he spent the 2024 season as senior defensive assistant.
-With Desai on staff, the Rams' defense improved in nearly every metric in the second half of the season compared to the first, including total net yards per game allowed, net passing yards allowed, rushing yards allowed and points allowed.
-The second-half defensive turnaround helped L.A. vault from a 4-5 start to a 10-7 final record and the NFC West Division title.
+The Rams' defense enjoyed a second-half turnaround which included improvements in total yards allowed, net passing yards allowed and rushing yards allowed.
+The late-season spark helped L.A. vault from a 4-5 start to a 10-7 final record and the NFC West Division title.
 Desai also assisted with the Rams' QBs and helped scheme an offense that ranked 10th leaguewide in net passing yards per game (227.5).

-Prior to his stint with the Rams, Desai served as defensive coordinator for the Philadelphia Eagles in 2023.
-He guided the Eagles' defense to top-10 NFL rankings in rushing yards allowed (103.4 per game; 10th) and rushing TDs allowed (13; 10th).
-Working with Desai, OLB Haason Reddick posted a team-best 11 sacks and earned his second career Pro Bowl selection.
-Joining Reddick at the Pro Bowl was CB Darius Slay, whose team-leading 15 PDs tied for seventh in the NFL.
+Desai spent the 2023 season as defensive coordinator for Philadelphia, where he guided the Eagles to top-10 NFL rankings in rushing yards allowed (103.4 per game; 10th) and rushing TDs allowed (13; 10th).
+He helped OLB Haason Reddick collect a team-leading 11 sacks and his second career Pro Bowl selection, while fellow Pro Bowler CB Darius Slay tied for seventh in the NFL with 15 PDs.

 Desai spent nine seasons (2013-21) in various roles with the Chicago Bears, including defensive coordinator for the '21 campaign.
-That year, he led a Bears defense that ranked in the top 10 in the NFL in total yards allowed (316.7 per game; sixth), passing yards allowed (191.6; third) and first downs per game allowed (18.9; seventh).
+That year, he led the Bears to top-10 NFL rankings in total defense (316.7; sixth) and passing defense (191.6; third).
 Under Desai's tutelage, veteran OLB Robert Quinn broke Chicago's single-season sack record (18.5; second in NFL) and earned AP second-team All-Pro honors.

 Desai served as safeties coach for Chicago from 2019-20, after spending the '13-18 seasons as a defensive quality control coach.
 In 2020, he oversaw a Bears safeties room that helped hold opponents to 231.6 net passing yards per game, the 12th-best average in the league.
 In 2019, he coached S Eddie Jackson to his second consecutive Pro Bowl nod, while also helping Chicago rank ninth leaguewide in passing defense (222.1 yards allowed per game).